Alligator Creek (Townsville - Qld)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Alligator Creek has an income level significantly higher than the national average, according to the latest data from the Australian Taxation Office aggregated by AreaSearch.
-In financial year 2023, the median income among taxpayers in Alligator Creek was $61,690, with an average income of $74,975.
-This compares to figures for Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates suggest the median income would be approximately $67,803 and the average income around $82,405 by September 2025.
-Census data indicates that household, family, and personal incomes in Alligator Creek all rank highly nationally, between the 80th and 88th percentiles.
-Income distribution shows that the predominant cohort consists of 35.3% of locals (627 people) earning between $1,500 and $2,999 weekly, mirroring regional levels where 31.7% fall into this bracket.
-A substantial portion of residents, 35.3%, earn more than $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 88.6% of their income, reflecting robust purchasing power.
+The suburb of Alligator Creek had a median income among taxpayers of $61,690 and an average income of $74,975 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This compares to figures for Rest of Qld's of $53,146 and $66,593 respectively.
+By September 2025, estimates based on a Wage Price Index growth of 9.91% suggest the median income would be approximately $67,803 and the average income $82,405.
+Census data shows household, family, and personal incomes in Alligator Creek rank between the 80th and 88th percentiles nationally.
+In terms of income distribution, 35.3% of locals (636 people) fall within the $1,500 - $2,999 weekly category, mirroring regional levels where 31.7% occupy this bracket.
+A substantial 35.3% exceed $3,000 weekly in income, indicating strong purchasing power within the community.
+After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income